 Periodical examination and renewal of bearings forms part of the maintenance routine of rotating machinery in a ship.
 Since there are around 6000 such bearings in a ship, this imposes heavy work load on the dockyard during a ship's normal refit.
 To mitigate this problem, various other navies had introduced in 1980 a new technique of "condition monitoring" under which the ship's engineering officers were made responsible for assessing the condition of bearings for monitored wear-out and natural wearout.
-For the introduction of this technique, Shock Pulse Monitor (SPM), a proprietary item of a foreign istry approved the proposal and issued sanction in February 1990 to the installation of equipment worth Rs.22.70 crores.
-The Ministry's sanction for the approval of modernisation of vessel 'D' was yet to be issued (November 1990).
+For the introduction of this technique, Shock Pulse Monitor (SPM), a proprietary item of a foreign firm, was evaluated by Naval Headquarters (HQ) in early 1986 and found suitable.